-As the Fair's Guest Emerging Curator Marina Gluckman will curate a small section of the Fair, showcasing work by talented New York artists, featuring Chelsea Cater, Cayman Robson, and Keiran Brennan Hinton.
+As the Fair's Guest Emerging Curator Marina Gluckman curated a small section of the Fair showcasing work by talented New York artists, featuring Chelsea Cater, Cayman Robson, Hannah Plishtin, Mauricio Cortes, and Keiran Brennan Hinton.

 Marina Gluckman is the founder and director of 6BASE, a rotating artist’s studio and exhibition program in the South Bronx dedicated to providing a platform for artists, both local and international, to realize and show their work.
 In addition to overseeing 6BASE, she co-curated People Who Work Here (2016) at David Zwirner in New York, where she has worked in the research and exhibitions department since 2012.
 She also helped organize OPEN16: Feargal Cunningham (2016) at FRONT art space in New York.
 Gluckman received her B.A. in Art History and Architectural Studies from Connecticut College in New London.
 She also studied modern and contemporary Spanish art in Madrid and worked at the Fundación Gala Salvador Dalí in Figueres.
 Gluckman was born and raised in New York.

 Enjoy refreshing craft beers and beer cocktails created by the masters at Sixpoint Brewery, plus a variety of delicious wine by supplied by Red Hook Winery.

 While some historical records indicate Sixpoint Brewery was founded in 2004, the real birth of Sixpoint begins at the dawn of civilization.
 That is when the earliest societies began cultivating cereal grains to make fermented beverages, and the desire for excellence in the craft of brewing was forged.
 Even during the earliest civilizations, rich iconography had adorned various brewing vessels, and pictographs depicting the craft of brewing were rife with symbolism.
 One symbol has transcended and survived throughout the ages - the Sixpoint Brewers' star.